 Even if you intend to veer away from a traditional sitcom structure, these beats can help shape your story.
 Returning to the same setting every episode can make it hard to generate fresh, interesting and funny plots.
 But using this structure can help ignite your imagination, forcing characters within this setting into action by enforcing a pattern of change upon them.

 Writing a good workplace comedy is sometimes seen as the holy grail of TV writing.
-It’s format that can generate multiple series, plenty of storylines, interesting environments and a host of varying, vibrant characters.
+It’s a format that can generate multiple series, plenty of storylines, interesting environments and a host of varying, vibrant characters.
 Moreover, a workplace setting and all that comes with it is something that most audiences can relate to, whatever the specific context.

 Finding a good idea for your own workplace comedy, however, is no easy feat.
 And the workplace comedies that fail prove this.
 You need that magic combination of an interesting setting, a fresh take on that setting, entertaining characters, good jokes and series-long storylines that can keep an audience genuinely engaged.